 Ephesians 1:4-5 says:

 “even as he chose us in him before the foundation of the world, that we should be holy and blameless before him.
 In love 5 he predestined us for adoption to himself as sons through Jesus Christ, according to the purpose of his will”,

 This is the subject for another entire essay, but for here and now, I would just say that what Paul is describing in Romans 8 as “foreknowledge” involves “relationship with”, not simple awareness of, as in the requirement to have an individual appear in God’s plan.
 Notice that Paul is speaking of those that “love God” (v28).
 These are the ones who, he says, “have been called according to His purpose”.
-So the way I read it Paul is saying these people, who are in relationship with God (not simply foreseen), are those who chose to love Him leading to their calling by God and to what Paul describes as God’s “foreknowledge” of them.
+So the way I read it Paul is saying these people, who are in relationship with God (not simply foreseen), are those who chose to seek Him in response to His call, to their affirmative answer and love, and to what Paul describes as God’s “foreknowledge” of them.
 I see no inconsistency.

 A Short Digression on Omniscience